The course is organised on a modular credit system, 60 credits for postgraduate

 and Systems for Net Zero Energy Buildings:

-that minimise the carbon impact of buildings.
-This includes advanced
+the carbon impact of buildings.
+This includes advanced construction detailing,

-construction detailing workshop is offered in this module.
-(20 credits)
+A unique comprehensive construction detailing workshop is offered in this module.

-and analysing its relation to different climatic conditions.
-Typical building
+performance simulation and analysing its relation to different climatic conditions.

-responses are analysed in relation to particular types of climate and explore
+Typical building responses are analysed in relation to particular types of climate

 modelling techniques.
 Effects of solar gain, varying ventilation rates, surface

-provides the opportunity for students to put the knowledge gained in other
+This module provides the opportunity for students to put the knowledge gained in

 proposals.
 The module allows students to choose from different available paths